jaflanet/masakin_app/README.md

 # masakin_app
-This app is made with flutter framework you download the app from here https://forms.gle/NKYduPbtqvoXNuBt8
+This app is made with flutter framework you can download the app from here https://forms.gle/NKYduPbtqvoXNuBt8